emissary-ingress/emissary/docs/user-guide/grpc.md

 curl $AMBASSADORURL/qotm/
 ```

-Also, add a [Hello World GRPC service](https://github.com/grpc/grpc-go/tree/master/examples/helloworld) to your cluster:
+Also, add a [Hello World gRPC service](https://github.com/grpc/grpc-go/tree/master/examples/helloworld) to your cluster:

 ```
 kubectl apply -f https://raw.githubusercontent.com/datawire/ambassador/master/demo-grpc.yaml
 ```

 To create an Ambassador mapping for this service, you need the URL prefix, which is the full service name (including package path) as described in the [proto definition file](https://github.com/grpc/grpc-go/blob/master/examples/helloworld/helloworld/helloworld.proto) for the service.
 In this example, the service prefix is `helloworld.Greeter`.
-Create the mapping with the GRPC module included:
+Create the mapping with the gRPC module included:

 ```
 curl -XPUT -H"Content-Type: application/json" \